Big-Life-Lab/PHES-ODM/metadata.md

 Measurement result (ie. single variable) obtained by analyzing a potentially positive SARS-CoV-2 wastewater sample.

--   **wwMeasureID**: (Primary key) Unique identifier within the measurement table.
+-   **uWwMeasureID**: (Primary key) Unique identifier a measurement within the measurement table.

--   **ID**: Unique identifier for a given analysis, where analysis means you performed all steps needed to get the measurement, but measurements are not independent.
+-   **wwMeasureID**: Unique identifier for wide table only.
+Use when all measures are performed on a single sample.

 -   **sampleID**: (Foreign key) Links with the identified Sample.